South Bend Transpo: Connections to other transit systems

 Route 4 stops at the South Bend International Airport.
 The airport doubles as a regional transit hub.
-Coach USA buses stop there (and formerly, so did Greyhound Lines buses), and the airport terminal building incorporates the eponymous South Shore Line station The South Shore Line links South Bend to the city of Chicago, making stops at cities, villages and other miscellaneous municipalities throughout Northern Indiana.
+Coach USA buses stop there (and formerly Greyhound Lines buses), and the airport terminal building incorporates the eponymous South Shore Line station.
+The South Shore Line links South Bend to the city of Chicago, making stops at cities, villages and other miscellaneous municipalities throughout Northern Indiana.
 Route 2 stops at the city's Amtrak station.
-Route 5 connects to Niles DART Route 2 at Auten Rd/933 stop Monday-Friday.
+Route 5 connects to Niles DART Route 2 at the Auten Rd/933 stop Monday-Friday.
 Route 9 links up with the Interurban Trolley system's Bittersweet/Mishawaka Route at Twin Branch Park.
 The route links Mishawaka to Downtown Elkhart.

-Hubs/transfer centers

 South Street Station

 South Street Station is the primary hub of the system.
 It is located in Downtown South Bend.
 The station includes a 14800 sqfoot building containing waiting areas, public restrooms, and other facilities.